 No turpentine is used in the making of inodorous paint but white lead or zinc white is used with methylated spirit.
 This type of paint is not durable.

 This type of paint shines like radium after the source of light is cut off.
-This is made up of calcium sulphide with varnish.
+This is made up of calcium sulfide with varnish.

 Oil paints are generally applied in three coats with varying compositions namely the first coat as a primer, the second coat as undercoats, and the final one as final coats.
 This is the most commonly used type of paint.